 A student can never be punished physically.
-However, under Maryland law, MCPS personnel may use reasonable force1 to break up a fight, prevent violence, or restrain a disruptive student on school premises or during a school-sponsored trip.
-The use of physical restraint or seclusion is prohibited in MCPS, except under limited circumstances specified in MCPS Regulation JGA-RA, Classroom Management and Student Behavior Interventions.
+However, under Maryland law, MCPS personnel may use reasonable force1 to break up a fight, prevent violence or restrain a disruptive student on school premises or during a school-sponsored trip.
+The use of physical restraint is prohibited in MCPS, except under limited circumstances specified in MCPS Regulation JGA-RA, Classroom Management and Student Behavior Interventions.
+Effective July 1, 2022, Maryland law expressly prohibits the use of seclusion under any circumstances in all public schools.